blakeb211/ames-housing/Article.md

 After ingestion and creating a train-test split, we construct preprocessing recipes called **Pipelines** to automate our preprocessing steps such as scaling and one-hot encoding.
 These produce clean code and guard against subtle data leakage during K-Fold validation.

-**There is an ingestion script** so that your exploration and modeling files aren't littered with copy-pasted code.
-The modeling and exploration notebooks or scripts stay independent from one another and changes to ingestion / cleaning can be made once.

 **Write tighter pipeline code with SklearnTransformWrapper and make_pipeline** Feature Engine's *SklearnTransformWrapper* wraps our StandardScaler() and OneHotEncoder() so that we can put them directly into our Pipeline object.
 Sklearn's *make_pipeline* names the steps for us.
 GridSearchCV tunes the hyperparameters through the name of each step.
 No more ColumnTransformer and no more manual pipeline construction.